The REAL Reason Judas Betrayed Jesus

 Mary, Martha, and Lazarus all three siblings were present at this feast.
 Let us remember the physical activities of Mary and Martha.
 Mary is at Jesus feet while, her sister served the guests.
 “Then took Mary a pound of ointment of spikenard, very costly, and anointed the feet of Jesus, and wiped his feet with her hair” verse 3.
 At this time, John testifies that, “Martha served” verse 2.
 Now lets read this in greater detail in Luke’s gospel.

-The home this feast took place in belonged to BOTH Simon and Martha
+Belonged to BOTH Simon and Martha

 “38 ¶ Now it came to pass, as they went, that he entered into a certain village: and a certain woman named Martha received him into her house.
 39 And she had a sister called Mary, which also sat at Jesus’ feet, and heard his word.
 40 But Martha was cumbered about much serving, and came to him, and said, Lord, dost thou not care that my sister hath left me to serve alone?
 Bid her therefore that she help me.
 41 And Jesus answered and said unto her, Martha, Martha, thou art careful and troubled about many things: 42 But one thing is needful: and Mary hath chosen that good part, which shall not be taken away from her.”
 Luke 10:38-42.